--I have used in in missions fund-raising to demonstrate that God can do great things with what is little and seemingly useless.
+-I have used this in missions fund-raising to demonstrate that God can do great things with what is little and seemingly useless.
 Once again, the idea of generosity and teamwork is included.

 -The challenging concept of “catalyst” can be shown in two ways.
-First in terms of the traveller, and second in terms of the stones placed in the soup.
+First in terms of the traveler, and second in terms of the stones placed in the soup.

 If you have other examples… why don’t you add them here????